cosmos/sdk-tutorials/academy/4-my-own-chain-exer/play-game-exer.md

 # Exercise - Message and Handler - Add a Way to Make a Move

 Your blockchain can now create games, but can you play them?
-Not yet.
-What do you need to make it possible?
+Not yet.. so what do you need to make this possible?

 ## Think